“Why did I say anything? Was it nerves perhaps?”

 Finch, Chloe remembered, had married somewhere between three and seven years ago.
 (Her memory for such things was limited.)

 He said, “Well, while it is a weekend, she should be leaving…” he looked to the sun, “A little while ago.
 Alice!”

 Finch called out behind him, and a muscled, bare-chested woman skipped to the door, her upper half jamming itself into a top that seemed too small.

 When she had dressed, she said, “Hi Chloe, I have to go!
 Visit me some time?”
 And then sprinted away.

 They watched for a few moments as she ran towards the heart of the city, and then Chloe said, “Ah, can we sit maybe?”

 “Sure, I happen to own a kitchen table.”

-They sat and caught up, as they had not spoken for so extended a period in nearly a year.
-Finch explained that he had recently left the guard to study kemia and physics.
+They sat and caught up.
+Finch had left the guard to study kemia and physics.
 Chloe told him about her trip, and the Lussa, and then finally her current mission.